sebvey/python-fp/README.md

 More info : https://pre-commit.com/

 ## CI/CD (Github)

+- Main branch : no pushes, only merges from branches that pass tests
 - github action `pytest-action` is setup to run pytest on each push
-- **TODO** : protect main branch to block merge from a branch which last commit has failed actions
 - **TODO** : auto deploy to PYPI on merge to main branch

 # HOW TO PUBLISH TO PYPI